QUICK LINKS

 What is that little hole doing in the side of the cone shaped lid?:

 The small hole in the side of the lid allows the water to stay close to the butter.
 Some dairy farmers kept their butter completely submerged in water in their spring house to keep it fresh.
 I have been asked to make butter dishes (special ordered) with three holes so that water will always be in contact with the butter.
 Also, the hole keeps the butter from being suctioned out when the lid is pulled out of the water.
-This is not true for all French Butter Dishes, especially the smaller butter bell type of manufactured dishes.
+This is not true for all French Butter Dishes, especially the smaller bell type of manufactured dishes. (butter bell)

 Do you pack the butter into the crock right out of the refrigerator, or do you wait until the butter reaches room temperature?
 Also, is there a problem with water getting into the butter, thus onto the bread, etc.?